 2. Check the reviewer’s profile:

-You also have paid review.
-What I mean by that is that reviewer receive the free product in return for a review.
+You also have paid reviews.
+What I mean by that is that the reviewer receives the free product in return for a review.
 This does not mean that it is a fake review, but it may be biased.

 In that particular situation, the law requires the reviewer to report the product as a “gift”.
 If you don’t see it, don’t be scared to ask in the comment, that will help a lot of people.
 No answer?
 Then you have your answer.
 Stay away!